England: Coastal Exmoor – 5 nights

 The best months to walk: April, May, June, September, October.

-Other possible months: July, August (but this is peak UK holiday time, so availability can be difficult!), November to March (shorter options)
+Other possible months: July, August (but this is peak UK holiday time, so availability can be difficult!); November, February, March (shorter options)

 Weather and rainfall chart for Lynton